 I believe that my high-level qualifications in Maths allow me to present a broad and cohesive picture of Mathematics as a whole to students.
 On a personal level, as someone with a real love of Maths, I feel that my enthusiasm for the subject helps the students to become excited about and remain engaged with the material.

-I have 150 hours of tutoring experience, working with students from GCSE level through to post-graduate.
-This is a sample of my most recent experience.
+I have over 150 hours of tutoring experience, working with students from GCSE to postgraduate level.
+These are some examples of my most recent experience.

 I have had several quite short-term placements with GCSE students in the run up to their exams.
 For example, I worked with one student in the few months before her exams, totalling around 11 hours of tuition, who was thought to be working at a grade 5, but went on to achieve a grade 7 following our sessions.